Best Day of My Life: Music video

 The music video was released on October 18, 2013, via YouTube.
 The video was filmed in Brooklyn, New York.
 It depicts a man engaging in various activities with a large furry monster, such as drinking in a bar called Sweet & Vicious in Nolita, playing basketball, looking at the Brooklyn Bridge, getting matching tattoos, visiting a strip club, and going to a playground.
 At the end of the video, it is implied that the monster is his imaginary friend, but then the puzzled bartender finds a photo of the two.

-Zac Barnett, in an interview with the Jim & Kim Morning Show (Fresh 102.7 FM, New York City, New York), explained that the video starts in Nolita and ends up in Brooklyn, and the journey of the man and his monster pal is the focus of the video.
+Zac Barnett, in an interview with the Jim & Kim Morning Show (Fresh 102.7 FM, New York City), explained that the video starts in Nolita and ends up in Brooklyn, and the journey of the man and his monster pal is the focus of the video.
 That journey is interweaved with shots of the band playing and singing as they also stroll through New York.
 "We started in Manhattan and walked across the bridge to the party which was down in Dumbo.
 What it was, we were kind of trying to do a reverse Where the Wild Things Are type thing.
 You know, instead of a human going into a monster dream world, what would it be like if a monster came into our world and experienced New York City and Brooklyn and all of these things.
 And playing off of that, it was kind of like an alter ego of a dude and these two, together, just showing each other the best days of their lives."

 Common Sense Media reviewed the video for parents: "There's nothing iffy to worry about in the song's upbeat, clean lyrics about having a positive outlook on life and never giving up, but the official music video shows a man and his furry monster friend drinking in a bar, going to a strip club, and getting tattoos.
 Kids will be more entertained by the adorable dog-version music video for "Best Day of My Life", which shows one lucky bulldog's adoption day in an effort to promote pet adoption."